MicrosoftDocs/bing-docs/bing-docs/bing-web-search/search-responses.md

         },
 ```

 The local entity includes the place's name, address, and telephone number.
 If the URL to the place’s website is known, the entity includes it, too.
-When you display the entity information, use the URL in the `webSearchUrl` field to create link that takes the user to Bing’s search results page for the entity.
+When you display the entity information, use the URL in the `url` field to create link that takes the user to the business' website; otherwise, use the URL in `webSearchUrl` to take the user to Bing’s search results page for the entity.

 The following example shows what the JSON response looks like for the query, *coffee near me*.